Sorry To Break It To You, But These 7 Hair Products Are A Scam

 Be wary of inflated claims, too.
 “Some are generally, scientifically impossible,” says Proudman.
 “Your hair grows on a four-month cycle.
 You can’t [make it grow longer] in four weeks.”

-Just like our skin, hair ages — and it's an entirely normal process.
-Typical concerns of "ageing" hair might be coarse, dehydrated, dull, thin and stiff strands, says Smith, but he believes that "anti-ageing" hair care is simply a marketing term, rather than a promise of results.
-"Hair care in this category is designed to give silkiness, softness and suppleness to hair, rather than anything specifically related to age," says Smith, but he thinks it's a little misleading, as the same benefits can be found in various other conditioning, shine or anti-frizz products.
-"This type of marketing is designed to play on a consumers insecurities," he says.
-"Ageing hair can be beautiful as sparkling white strands grow in."
-As for greying hair, it's impossible to stop the process.
-"Melanocytes — the cells that produce melanin, which produce hair colour — sit in the root of the hair," explains Proudman.
-"If they are starting to fail because of ageing, they’re starting to fail; we can’t stop the body clock."
+Just like our skin, hair ages — and it’s an entirely normal process.
+Typical concerns of “aging” hair might be coarse, dehydrated, dull, thin, and stiff strands, says Smith, but he believes that “anti-aging” hair care is simply a marketing term, rather than a promise of results.
+“Hair care in this category is designed to give silkiness, softness and suppleness to hair, rather than anything specifically related to age,” says Smith, but he thinks it’s a little misleading, as the same benefits can be found in various other conditioning, shine or anti-frizz products.
+“This type of marketing is designed to play on a consumers' insecurities,” he says.
+“Aging hair can be beautiful as sparkling white strands grow in.”
+As for graying hair, it’s impossible to stop the process.
+“Melanocytes — the cells that produce melanin, which produce hair color — sit in the root of the hair,” explains Proudman.
+“If they are starting to fail because of aging, they’re starting to fail; we can’t stop the body clock.”